-This evening I cleaned the new boots up and applied a heavy coat of Sno-Seal beeswax waterproofing to them.
-I’ve been using Sno-Seal for over 30 years, ever since my father bought me my first pair of leather Raichle boots in Switzerland when I was 16 years old.
-I’ve used it on a wide range of leather shoes since them, from cross country skiing boots to hiking boots and wing tips.
+I’ve been using Sno-Seal for over 40 years, ever since my father bought me my first pair of leather Raichle boots in Switzerland when I was 16 years old.
+I’ve used it on a wide range of leather shoes since then, from cross-country skiing boots to hiking boots and wingtips.